JavierSantiagoSalazar/instaflix-app/README.md

 - UI tests were made with Espresso and Hilt, the UI tests do not consume network services, all the services are mocked.
 - Page Object Pattern was implemented to UI tests so, the UI test are easier to read, and the implementation is encapsulated in the Pages.

+## CI/CD

+The Github Repository has one pipeline with Github Actions that checks the unit test, is executed when a PR is raised pointing to main branch and when a merge is done to main branch

 ## TO IMPROVE

 - Use a parent class Program in order to maintain inheritance between the similar properties of Movies and TvShow.